Best Electric Car to Drive to Every Premier League Ground in England

 1. Start Fully Charged (London)

 Begin with a full battery from home, work or a hotel charger.
-We always advise to have a home charger.
+We always advise to have a home charger given the large cost disparities between home charging (as low as 4p per mile) and public charging (25p+ on a motorway) though the Tesla Charging Network is lower down the scale.

 Ideal after London + Brighton + Bournemouth stretch